Chapter 8: Watching Ostrowski

 Maren drove back to Fells Point with the windows down despite the cold.
 Her hands were still on the wheel.
 Her throat was not.

-She had three addresses in her notebook now.
+She had three addresses now.
 Three families.
 Nine people displaced.
 Every one of them had called.
 Every one of them had documented.
 Every one of them had done exactly what the system told them to do, and the system had done exactly nothing, and a man with a match had done the rest.